jweswimm/Mars-Chemical-Code/README.md

 # Mars-Chemical_code
-This chemical code was used to create ion density profiles in the Martian atmosphere
+This chemical code was used to create ion density profiles in the Martian atmosphere.
+This was done during my undergraduate work with Dr. Thomas Cravens and PhD Candidate Tony Renzaglia at the University of Kansas.
+See American Geophysical Union abstract here: https://agu.confex.com/agu/fm21/meetingapp.cgi/Paper/825777 titled "The Effect of Nitrogen Chemistry on Photochemical Escape of Oxygen from Mars"